Texas Tech signed seven future Red Raiders to National Letters of Intent on Monday

 Locke tutored a pair of All-Southland Conference pitchers during her tenure in Kylie Roos and Kaylee Guidry, who earned second team honors in both of Locke's two seasons.
 Roos finished 17-5 with a 1.54 ERA in 2013 for a Northwestern State program that cut its team ERA from 3.88 the year prior to Locke's arrival to an impressive 2.15 average.

-Locke's hiring at Northwestern State followed a stellar playing career at Alabama where in 2012 she helped lead the Crimson Tide to the program's first NCAA National Championship.
-She was an NFCA second team All-American and an All-SEC selection her senior year where Alabama finished 60-8 overall after topping Oklahoma for the national title.
+Locke's hiring at Northwestern State followed a stellar playing career at Alabama where she helped lead the Crimson Tide to the program's first NCAA National Championship in 2012.
+She was an NFCA second team All-American and an All-SEC selection her senior year as Alabama finished 60-8 overall after topping Oklahoma for the national title.
+It marked the first national title ever for a member of the Southeastern Conference.

 The Mesquite, Texas native was also named the SEC Freshman of the Year in 2009 and was an NFCA All-Region honoree as both a junior and senior.
 She was also a member of the All-SEC Academic Team all four years as well.